LASER LENS REPLACEMENT:

 A 3-STEP PROCESS

 What is Laser Lens Replacement?

 Laser Lens Replacement, by addressing astigmatism and presbyopia, can allow you to reduce your need for glasses after cataract/lens surgery using LenSx and ORA and corrective lens implants (such as PanOptix, Vivity and Custom) beyond what insurance covers for a basic therapeutic procedure.

 Even though we use the most advanced technology available anywhere today, we cannot 100%-guarantee a perfect outcome for 100% of patients (nor can any surgeon in the world guarantee a perfect outcome for any patient.)

 Laser Lens Replacement is a 3-Step Process (per eye) over 3+ months:

 1) Replace: Your natural lens (cataract) is replaced with a prescription lens

 2) Remove: Normally, scar tissue will build up on the plastic lens (since the body sees the lens as a foreign body) and gradually blur your vision over weeks to months or even years.
 We can remove the scar tissue ("polish the lens") with a YAG laser.
-YAG laser can be performed 3 months after the original procedure but sometimes needs to be performed even sooner in some cases.
+YAG laser can be performed 3 months after the original procedure and in some cases needs to be performed even sooner.